-There was a bid from the oil services company Halliburton for Baker Hughes in November which caused a strong price lift allowing us to exit our holding.
+There was a bid from the oil services company Halliburton for Baker Hughes in November which caused a strong price lift allowing us to exit part of our holding.
+This consolidation move has expressed some of the upside and we shall be exiting the position.

-In Japan we sold all of NTT after a good run and also sold out of Mitsubishi Corporation and Mitsubishi UFJ Financial Group, believing that we can use the funds to better effect elsewhere.
+In Japan we sold all of NTT after a good run and also sold out of Mitsubishi Corporation, Mitsubishi UFJ Financial Group and Toyota, believing that we can use the funds to better effect elsewhere.

 With all the excitement surrounding the Internet plays, it has surprised us that some of the great stocks of the tech boom of 2000 have become somewhat neglected.
 Each has its own threats regarding substitution but, on careful analysis, these companies reveal unusually fine business characteristics, and yet in the face of such uncertainties companies like Oracle and Cisco had become priced as sub-par businesses.
 While it may seem improbable that well-known brands like these should be misunderstood, we can mount a strong argument why they should both grow and remain decidedly more profitable than the typical company in the S&P 500 Index.
-Bolstering our confidence is the experience we have had with Intel, which has outperformed considerably over the last 12 months.
+Bolstering our confidence is the experience we have had with Intel, which has way outperformed over the last 12 months.